Priceline Stock Analysis (NASDAQ:PCLN)

-- The company has a healthy free cash flow margin of 39.4%.
+- The company has a good Free Cash Flow (FCF) margin of 44.9%.

 Should you sell PCLN stock?

-- The company is trading at a price to sales multiple of 7.8, which is higher in comparison to the Internet Commerce industry average of 0.8, making PCLN stock expensive.
+- PCLN stock is trading at a PS multiple of 8.5, which is a negative when compared to the Internet Commerce industry average multiple of 0.7.

 Priceline valuation has soared to over $60 billion in the recent quarters.
 This has been on the back of double digit EPS growth for the past six years.
 Priceline assets topped $10 billion in 2013.
 The major part of success has been due to its ability to spread across different geographies.
 Currently over 90% of its revenues are obtained from international operations with Europe making over 60% of its revenues.
 Its revenues are also more biased towards hotel bookings which account for over 95% of its total revenues.
 The rest is made from airline reservation, car rental services, cruise reservation and advertising.